Works

 "It's a modern blend of literary history and spunky humor that deserves its Frankfurt nod."

-"Unlike the author's award-winning mystery, Paradise Square, what we know about Scorsese's characters comes from what is going on inside their heads, an irresistibly authentic introduction.
+"Unlike the author's award-winning mystery, Paradise Square, what we know about the characters in Needleneck comes from what is going on inside their heads, an irresistibly authentic introduction.
 The environment crawls with detail, little of it pleasant, but much of it inspired.
-Scenario for Scorsese is notable for considering the needs and ethics of living without the slightest philosophizing, using only the experiences of its characters to convey its viewpoint.
+Needleneck is notable for considering the needs and ethics of living without the slightest philosophizing, using only the experiences of its characters to convey its viewpoint.
 A spectacular denoument."

 The Journey